skip to Main Content

 The column on the right side shows the efficacy in terms of cfm per watt.
 As I turned up the fan speed, that quantity decreased significantly.
 That’s why I say you’ll see an efficiency benefit by having your continuous ventilation at less than maximum speed.

 3. Flexibility.
 Finally, having double the capacity you need allows you adjust your continuous rate to a higher rate.
 Choosing a ventilation rate can be tricky, so it’s good to be able to have the flexibility to adjust your air flow rate up or down.
-Of course, reducing the air flow rate is easy, but going higher is impossible if you chose a 100 cfm ERV and are already running it at 100 cfm.
+Of course, reducing the air flow rate is easy even if you chose a 100 cfm ERV to run continuously at 100 cfm.
+But if you’re already maxed out at 100 cfm, going higher is impossible.

 Wrap-up

 The bottom line here is that if you’re sizing an ERV or HRV, go big.
-Doubling the maximum air flow rate from what you need for continuous ventilation is a great way to get the benefits above.
+Doubling the maximum air flow rate from what you need for continuous ventilation gets you the benefits above.
 But you also have to pay attention to the specifications of the ERV you’re buying.
 Not all of them have the capability to run at different speeds or go into boost mode.
 So you have to do your homework.
-But at least now you know the advice about going bigger.
+But now you know that going bigger is better.

 Allison A. Bailes III, PhD is a speaker, writer, building science consultant, and the founder of Energy Vanguard in Decatur, Georgia.
 He has a doctorate in physics and is the author of a bestselling book on building science.
 He also writes the Energy Vanguard Blog.
 For more updates, you can follow Allison on LinkedIn and subscribe to Energy Vanguard’s weekly newsletter and YouTube channel.